wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Flyzoo is the amazing live chat for your community, blog or e-commerce!
+Flyzoo is the amazing chat for your community, blog or e-commerce!

 == Description ==